felixguendling/cista/README.md

 # Security

 Generally, all serialized data is checked so that every pointer `T*` is either a `nullptr` or points to a valid position within the buffer with enough bytes for `T`.
 Scalar values are checked to fit into the buffer at their position, too.
-Code can be found [here](https://github.com/felixguendling/cista/blob/master/include/cista/serialization.h#L175-L249).
+Code can be found [here](https://github.com/felixguendling/cista/blob/master/include/cista/serialization.h#L215).

 Note that modifying serialized data may corrupt it in unexpected ways.
 Therefore, it is not safe to access modified deserialized data coming from untrusted sources.
-However, deserializing and reading data from untrusted sources is safe.
+However, deserializing and reading data from untrusted sources (without modifying the data) is safe.

 # Custom (De-)Serialization Functions